mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 Improvements
 ############
 - :ref:`WANDPowderReduction <algm-WANDPowderReduction>` now accepts a sequence of input workspaces, combining them to reduce to a single spectrum.
+- The plot pane in the Engineering Diffraction interface can now be undocked from the main window, making this more readable when the fit property view is open.

 Bugfixes
 ########